-In the series of presentations Practical implementation or optimization of data management with the “Orange” model, I share with you my practical experience of the past 10 years.
-This experience has led me to developing a new model and practical method for implementation and optimization of data management.
+In the series of presentations on Practical implementation or optimization of data management with the “Orange” model, I share with you my practical experience of the past 10 years.
+This experience has led me to develop a new model and practical method for the implementation and optimization of data management.
 This method is a collection of techniques and templates that can be used for performing various tasks related to the development and optimization of data management in your company.
+Today we discuss how to assess data management maturity.

 Using the “Orange” model for developing and performing a data management maturity assessment

-I have been working with the topic of data management/governance maturity for the last two years.
+I have been working on the topic of data management/governance maturity for the last two years.
+My key focus is how to assess data management maturity.
 To my biggest surprise, my articles on this topic are by far the most popular when compared to other topics.

 In this article, I will share with you my journey with data management maturity of the last two years.
-This journey is about understanding and developing practical approaches to performing data management maturity assessment.
+This journey is about understanding and developing practical approaches to assess data management maturity.
 Let’s explore three questions about data management maturity, using the example of the “Orange” model of data management by Data Crossroads:

 - What is data management maturity?